AUMI: Adaptive Use Musical Instrument

 Turning Motion into Sound.
 Musical Improvisation for Every Body.

-version 2.2.0
+version 2.2.3

 The Adaptive Use Musical Instruments (AUMI) software interface enables the user to play sounds and musical phrases through movement and gestures.
 This is an entry to improvisation rather than "hitting the right notes" or playing set pieces of music.
-Instead, the software uses music as a way for participants to express a range of affects, both by themselves and in response to, or in conversation with, others.
+Instead, the software uses music as a way for participants to express a range of musical effects, both by themselves and in response to, or in conversation with, others.

 The original focus of the AUMI interface was on children with profound disabilities and their teachers, therapists, caregivers, and families.
 In taking these participants as its starting point the project attempts to make musical improvisation and collaboration accessible to the widest possible range of individuals and communities.
 This approach also opens up the possibility of learning more about the relations between ability, the fullest possible range of bodies and minds, creativity and improvisation, from within a cultural context that does not always acknowledge or accept people with disabilities.
 The AUMI user base includes adults with and without disabilities, seniors, participants of independent living centers, artists with and without disabilities, and participants of mixed-ability, cross-generational community jam sessions, and many others.